Neurostimulation and qEEG

 Modulation for major depressive disorder:

 The NeuroField device would be programmed to deliver low-intensity electromagnetic fields to the DLPFC to modulate its activity.
 The fields would be timed and calibrated to match the natural rhythm of the brain’s activity in the DLPFC.
-This would help to normalize the activity of neurons in the DLPFC and improve emotion regulation.
+This would help to normalize the activity of neurons in the DLPFC and improve emotional regulation.

 Treatment sessions for major depressive disorder:

 The patient would attend multiple treatment sessions, each lasting approximately 20-30 minutes.
-During the session, the NeuroField device would be placed on specific regions of the scalp to target the DLPFC.
+During the session, the NeuroField device would be placed on specific regions of the head to target the DLPFC.
 The patient may feel a mild sensation of warmth or tingling during the treatment, but it should not be painful or uncomfortable.

 Follow-up evaluations for major depressive disorder:

 After the treatment sessions are complete, the patient would undergo a follow-up evaluation to assess changes in symptoms and to determine if additional sessions are needed.
-A QEEG brain map may be repeated to evaluate changes in brain activity and to guide further treatment.
+A qEEG brain map may be repeated to evaluate changes in brain activity and to guide further treatment.

-Example of a Neurostimulation plan for PTSD and Anxiety
+Example of a Neurostimulation plan for PTSD and Anxiety:

 Target region for PTSD and Anxiety:

-The amygdala is a region of the brain that plays a key role in the processing of emotions, particularly fear and anxiety.
+The amygdala is a region of the brain that plays a key role in the processing of emotions; particularly fear and anxiety.
 Abnormal activity in the amygdala has been implicated in anxiety disorders.

 Modulation for PTSD and Anxiety:

 The NeuroField device would be programmed to deliver low-intensity electromagnetic fields to the amygdala to modulate its activity.
 The fields would be timed and calibrated to match the natural rhythm of the brain’s activity in the amygdala.
-This would help to normalize the activity of neurons in the amygdala and reduce anxiety.
+This would help to normalize the activity of neurons in the amygdala and work to reduce anxiety.

 Treatment sessions for PTSD and Anxiety :

 The patient would attend multiple treatment sessions, each lasting approximately 20-30 minutes.
-During the session, the NeuroField device would be placed on specific regions of the scalp to target the amygdala.
+During the session, the NeuroField device would be placed on specific regions of the head to target the amygdala.
 The patient may feel a mild sensation of warmth or tingling during the treatment, but it should not be painful or uncomfortable.

 Follow-up evaluations for PTSD and Anxiety:

 After the treatment sessions are complete, the patient would undergo a follow-up evaluation to assess changes in symptoms and to determine if additional sessions are needed.
-A QEEG brain map may be repeated to evaluate changes in brain activity and to guide further treatment.
+A qEEG brain map may be repeated to evaluate changes in brain activity and to guide further treatment.

-Additional Information on Neurstimulation Plans:
+Additional Information on Neurostimulation Plans:

 It’s important to note that the use of NeuroField for anxiety disorders is still being studied, and more research is needed to determine its effectiveness and safety.
-The neurostimulation plan should be conducted under the guidance of a qualified healthcare professional who has expertise in EEG and neurostimulation.
+The neurostimulation plan should be conducted under the guidance of a qualified healthcare professional who has expertise in qEEG and neurostimulation.
 The treatment plan should be tailored to the individual patient’s needs and should take into account the patient’s clinical history and other factors.

-How is the QEEG Brain Map Analyzed?
+How is the qEEG Brain Map Analyzed?

-Interpretation of QEEG Brain Maps:
+Interpretation of qEEG Brain Maps:

-Colors on the QEEG brain map:
+Colors on the qEEG brain map:

-The colors on the QEEG brain map play a crucial role in interpreting the brain’s activity.
-Yellow, orange, and red colors indicate that the brain is using one to three levels too high of a particular speed, while blue colors suggest that the brain is using one to three levels too low of that speed.
+The colors on the qEEG brain map play a crucial role in interpreting the brain’s activity.
+Yellow, orange, and red colors indicate that the brain is using one to three levels too high of a particular speed, while different blue colors suggest that the brain is using one to three levels too low of that speed.
 This color-coded information helps in identifying any imbalances or irregularities in brain activity, providing valuable insights into the functioning of the brain.

 Overall power and relative power: